-STEVE MATTHEWS, CAPTIVE COORDINATOR Steve is a Certified Financial Examiner (CFE) with 25 years of insurance regulatory experience.
-He has been with Montana's Captive Insurance Program for 17 years and was with the South Carolina Captive Insurance Program prior to that.
+STEVE MATTHEWS, CAPTIVE COORDINATOR

+Steve is a Certified Financial Examiner (CFE) with 26 years of insurance regulatory experience.
+He has been with Montana's Captive Insurance Program for 18 years and was with the South Carolina Captive Insurance Program prior to that.
 Steve is recognized nationally for his experience in regulating alternative risk programs and is regularly asked to speak on captive regulator panels at industry conferences.
 Steve is an avid elk hunter and enjoys spending time with his grandchildren.

-KARI LEONARD, DEPUTY EXAMINATIONS BUREAU CHIEF Kari is a Certified Financial Examiner (CFE) and a CPA with nine years of insurance regulatory experience.
+KARI LEONARD, DEPUTY EXAMINATIONS BUREAU CHIEF

+Kari is a Certified Financial Examiner (CFE) and a CPA with 10 years of insurance regulatory experience.
 Her focus with the regulatory team is supervision of the Examinations Bureau staff, financial analysis of captive and traditional insurers, and supervision of traditional insurer examination work.
 Kari also plays a major role in NAIC Accreditation compliance and she is the TeamMate audit software expert.
-Kari's role with the team expanded two years ago when she advanced into the Deputy Bureau Chief position.
+Kari's role with the team expanded three years ago when she advanced into the Deputy Bureau Chief position.

-STEVE MACK, CAPTIVE INSURANCE EXAMINER Steve is a Certified Financial Examiner (CFE) and a CPA with 36 years of insurance regulatory experience.
-He has been with Montana's Captive Insurance Program for 14 years.
-He is the regulatory team's top financial analyst, resident reinsurance expert, and supervises the regulatory examinations of captive insurers.
+STEVE MACK, CAPTIVE INSURANCE EXAMINER

+Steve is a Certified Financial Examiner (CFE) and a CPA with 37 years of insurance regulatory experience.
+He has been with Montana's Captive Insurance Program for 15 years.
+He is the regulatory team's top financial analyst, resident reinsurance expert, and supervises regulatory examinations and financial analysis of captive insurers.
 In his spare time, Steve enjoys hunting, pike fishing, and working with his wife on home fix-it and renovation projects.

-TAL REDPATH, CAPTIVE INSURANCE EXAMINER Tal is an Accredited Financial Examiner (AFE) with 23 years of insurance regulatory experience.
-He has been with Montana's Captive Insurance Program for 16 years.
+TAL REDPATH, CAPTIVE INSURANCE EXAMINER

+Tal is an Accredited Financial Examiner (AFE) with 24 years of insurance regulatory experience.
+He has been with Montana's Captive Insurance Program for 17 years.
 Tal handles the nuts & bolts for the regulatory team, with lengthy experience assisting industry personnel with captive structure questions, new formations, mergers & acquisitions, business plan reviews, loan and dividend requests, corporate document filing guidance (Secretary of State), and all aspects of captive operations.
+He enjoys collecting sports memorabilia in his spare time.

-PATRICK HUNTER, CAPTIVE INSURANCE EXAMINER Patrick is in his fourth year with the regulatory team.
-He brings a wealth of hands-on industry experience to the team, having worked in captive management and running his own captive.
+PATRICK HUNTER, CAPTIVE INSURANCE EXAMINER

+Patrick is in his fifth year with the regulatory team.
+He brings a wealth of handson industry experience to the team, having worked in captive management and running his own captive.
 In addition to his captive regulatory responsibilities, Patrick has taken on an expanded role with the Department.
 He is now the resident expert regulator of the state's farm mutual insurers, and he also conducts financial analysis of traditional property-casualty companies.
+Patrick's two dogs are Lewis & Clark.